hmza-01/ICT-Project/README.md

 ## 🏢 Project Overview

-**AlSadiq Qand & Jaggery** is a digital platform that revolutionizes the distribution of traditional Pakistani sweeteners.
+**Al-Sadiq Natural Sweeteners** is a digital platform that revolutionizes the distribution of traditional Pakistani sweeteners.
 The project serves as both a B2B wholesale portal for food businesses and a B2C retail showcase for consumers interested in authentic, heritage sweeteners.

 ### 🎯 Key Features